steshaw/steshaw.org/posts/2007-05-29-rails-jabs-at-java.markdown

 title: Rails jabs at Java
 wordpress_id: 64
 categories: - Programming
-tags: - Humour - Java - Ruby on Rails
+tags: Humour, Java, Ruby on Rails
 ---

 A hilarious jab at Java :).
 A must watch!